top of page

 What's different this season?

-The FDA has approved a new RSV monoclonal antibody, nirsevimab, brand name Beyfortus™, which can provide protection from RSV infection or reduction in severity of RSV infection.
+Last year, the FDA approved a new RSV monoclonal antibody, nirsevimab (brand name Beyfortus™) which provides protection from RSV infection and reduces the severity of RSV disease if you're baby does get sick.

 CDC nirsevimab.jpg

 The CDC has recommended this vaccine for all infants less than 8 months of age during their first RSV season.
-It also recommends this vaccine for infants up to 24 months with certain medical conditions including chronic lung and cardiac disease as well as immunodeficiency.
+They also recommend this vaccine for infants up to 24 months with certain medical conditions including chronic lung and cardiac disease as well as immunodeficiency.

-Nirsevimab, similar to Synagis™, does not trigger the infant’s immune system like a typical vaccine.
+Nirsevimab, like Synagis™, does not trigger the infant’s immune system like a typical vaccine.
 Rather, it is an injection of lab-made antibodies that provides passive immunity by targeting a protein which allows the respiratory syncytial virus (RSV) to infect cells.

-While Synagis™ lasts only 28 days, requiring monthly vaccination for optimum protection, nirsevimab lasts up to 5 months meaning infants should require only one dose if given during the RSV season.
+While Synagis™ lasts only 28 days, and requires monthly injections, nirsevimab lasts up to 5 months.
+So babies only need to get one dose during the RSV season.

 NEW If you're pregnant.